Essendon FC: 34 Australian rules players banned for doping

 The players, including 12 currently registered with Essendon, are suspended for the 2016 season.

 The players were injected with banned peptide Thymosin Beta 4 (TB-4).

 'A miscarriage of justice'

-The ruling was welcomed by the Australian Sports Anti-Doping Agency (Asada), which said the team programme was "designed to give Essendon an unfair advantage in the 2012 season".
+The ruling was welcomed by the Australian Sports Anti-Doping Authority (Asada), which said the team programme was "designed to give Essendon an unfair advantage in the 2012 season".

 Asada chief executive Ben McDevitt said: "This unfortunate episode has chronicled the most devastating self-inflicted injury by a sporting club in Australian history.

 "There were very little grounds for the players to claim they were at no significant fault."